 Head here to listen to trad music, especially around Celtic Connections time but this area has exploded in the past years.

 If you are in town for ethically sourced food hop into the food trucks at Dockyard Social, noodles, curries, pizzas, vegan specialities, and drinks.

-Finnieston Road leads to the Clyde, the Scottish Hydro, Glasgow SECC, Clydeside Distillery and the Transport Museum.
+Finnieston Road leads to the Clyde, the Ovo Hydro, Glasgow SECC, Clydeside Distillery and the Transport Museum.

 Getting Around Glasgow